zavalab/PlasmoDataPlots.jl/README.md

 ## Overview

 DataGraphPlots.jl is designed for plotting the `DataGraph` object.
-The `DataGraph` object has a node positions attribute that is set by DataGraphPlots.jl if it is not already defined.
-The node positions are determined by NetworkLayout.jl's `sfdp` function (stands for Scalable Force Directed Placement).
+Node positions are saved under the NodeData of the `DataGraph` object.
+For these positions to be recognized, they must be called "x_positions" and "y_positions".
+If the user does not define these, the node positions are determined by NetworkLayout.jl's `sfdp` function (stands for Scalable Force Directed Placement).
 Alternatively, when the `DataGraph` was constructed from a matrix or a tensor, the user can set the node positions using `set_matrix_node_positions!` or `set_tensor_node_positions!` functions which take the argument of the `DataGraph` and the original matrix or tensor.

 The primary function in DataGraphPlots.jl is `plot_graph`, which takes the following, optional keyword arguments: